kapilgautamin/BTree-Indexing/README.md

 4. List sequential records.
 The program must show the record containing the given key and the next n records following it, if there are that many.
 If no record exists with the given key, show records that contain the next-larger key and give a message that the actual key was not found.
 As with the -find function, show the records in order by key and their position within the text file.
 Obviously this must traverse the tree in key order, which is trivial if your B+ tree is correct.
 Here is the command line:
   INDEX -list <index filename> <starting key> <count>
-Hint: It really helps to have a hex file dump utility when you're working on something like this, since the file you create is not all text.
-Also on eLearning is a script you can use for testing your program.
-If it runs correctly with the script and does not crash, and your program follows the other requirements, you’re assured of at least an 80.
-(My apologies for the nature of the data, but those are actual codes and medical procedures from a publicly-available source.)